Data Sciences Institute (DSI)

 On the second day of the workshop, a panel discussion on Integrating LLM into Education, moderated by Professor Zhou, brought together industry experts and researchers to explore the multifaceted role of LLMs in education and featured two panels.

 The first, led by Professor Guha of the Faculty of Information, explored Responsive LLM Development.
 The second, moderated by Prof. Zhou, focused on the integration of LLM into education.
-These panel discussions included industry valuable insights from Dr. Alex Williams from Amazon and Mr. Hunter Kemeny from IBM Quantum.
+These panel discussions included industry valuable insights from Dr. Alex Williams from Amazon.

 “If you have a hard time teaching a person something, then you will have a hard time teaching it to a machine,” emphasized Dr. Williams